reframe-hpc/reframe/pipeline/README.md

 Note that the framework automatically detects conflicting modules and unloads them first.
 So the user need not to care about the existing environment at all.
-He only needs to specify what is needed by his test.
+He/She only needs to specify what is needed by his test.

 ## Setup the test's paths
 Each regression test is associated with a stage directory and an output directory.